Electric-Coin-Company/zashi-ios/SWIFTLINT.md

 ## Other notes

 While SwiftLint goes a long way towards making your source code compliant with our style guide, it doesn't cover everything.
 For example, it won't catch or force you to correct the formatting for multi-condition `guard` statements.
-(See [Golden Path](https://github.com/raywenderlich/swift-style-guide#golden-path) for correct formatting.)

-This configuration has been tested against several dozen of our most recent tutorials.
-A couple of rules, such as the line length limit or the limit on the length of a function, may need tweaking to fit our style.
-If you find yourself butting heads with SwiftLint, please reach out to the iOS Team Lead with details.
+If you find yourself butting heads with SwiftLint, or have improvement suggestions, please file an Issue and send a PR request with your suggestions.